farrakhb/sparta-coursepreparation/README.md

 ---
 ### We're looking forward to meeting you 😃

 *PS.
-If you spot any typos in this document or have any resources you'd like to add, feel free to submit a [pull request](https://help.github.com/articles/using-pull-requests/) once you know how to use Git and GitHub.*
+If you spot any typos in this document or have any resources you would like to add, feel free to submit a [pull request](https://help.github.com/articles/using-pull-requests/) once you know how to use Git and GitHub.*